Luhta.com – Nordic house of brands for sports, outdoors and more

 When choosing a detergent, the most important thing to consider is its suitability for the product.
 Liquid detergents do not usually contain bleaching agents, unlike powder detergents for white laundry.
 Therefore, for white laundry, a powder detergent is recommended if you want the detergent to bleach the laundry as well.
 Liquid detergents dissolve more quickly and are therefore more suitable for small machines for quick washing and for hand washing.

 The use of detergents, especially for technical garments, should be avoided as they may affect the durability of elastane, for example.
 Instead, laundry vinegar should be preferred to fabric softener for neutralizing odors.
 Traditional spirit vinegar is also suitable, although silk or viscose, for example, may not be resistant to it.
 In this case, the laundry may smell vinegary when wet, but the smell will dissipate as the product dries.
-Alcohol vinegar should be avoided, however, if a self-dispensing washing machine is used.
+However, spirit vinegar should be avoided if a self-dispensing washing machine is used.

 Outdoor jackets and trousers